OmaymaS/Logistic-Regression-Coefficients-Interpretation/odds_ratios.md

    1       1     32    109  0.29358 0.41558 -0.87807
 -----------------------------------------------------

-### Logistic Regression With a Single Continuous Predictor Variable
+### Logistic Regression with a Single Continuous Predictor Variable
 Here we will use a single continuous predictor variable **math** in our mode:
 $$logit(p)=\beta_{0}+ \beta_{1}*math$$